 Field-hunting tip

-Look in hydrothermal copper deposits country — that is the host setting where roxbyite typically forms.
+Look in hydrothermal copper deposits country, the host setting where roxbyite typically forms.
 If you start seeing chalcocite, digenite, bornite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.